 Yes, you’ll build an ecommerce store with Wix or Shopify, but that’s just one channel.
 Both platforms have integrations that help you sell the same inventory on other channels.

-You can use Facebook, Instagram, Google Shopping, eBay, Amazon, and Wish as sales channels if you build your store with Wix.
+You can use Facebook and Instagram sales channels if you build your store with Wix.

 For an additional $200/month, you can also build your own branded app with Wix, i.e., people can download your mobile app from Play Store or App Store, and the app becomes a sales channel.